 There is full use of the kitchen which was handy on my second night as I bought some food in a local supermarket and prepared both dinner and breakfast the following morning by myself.

 If you don’t fancy staying at B&B, you can also check some of the major hotels in Faro, which I included below:

 Hotel Faro & Beach Club

 Eva Hotel Faro

-Personally, I would definitely come back to Faro for another weekend, although I did and saw everything I wanted to.
-It is a beautiful little place and spending an entire weekend in Faro is more than enough.
+Personally, I would definitely come back to spend another weekend in Faro, Algarve, although I did and saw everything I wanted to.
+It is a beautiful little place and spending an entire weekend in Faro, Algarve is more than enough.
 There are a few cocktail bars and other wine places along with some fancy restaurants.

 The weather in South Portugal is really nice although it can get very windy, people are friendly, and the whole city has got such a lovely warm atmosphere!